visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray_raysmesh_side_40x30.png

+   There are 40x30 rays in this image, corresponding to an x ray image output of 40x30 pixels.
+   This is a view of a different run of the query from the images shown thus far.

 Even with only 40x30 rays, it is already hard to see the input mesh underneath the rays.
 With VisIt, it is very easy to adjust the opacity of the rays and make them semitransparent.
 Here is the same view but with the opacity adjusted for greater visibility.

 .. figure:: images/xray_raysmesh_side_40x30_transparent.png

+   The 40x30 rays have had their opacity lowered for greater visibility.

 Here is the same view but with 400x300 rays.

 .. figure:: images/xray_raysmesh_side_400x300.png

+   There are 400x300 rays in this image, corresponding to an x ray image output of 40x30 pixels.
+   The rays totally obscure the geometry.

 And here is the same view with 400x300 rays but with the ray opacity lowered.

 .. figure:: images/xray_raysmesh_side_400x300_transparent.png

+   The 400x300 rays have had their opacity lowered for greater visibility.

 Hopefully it is clear at this point that there are multiple ways of looking at the rays that are used in the ray trace.